drat-erami/DratSky/README.md

 # DratSky
-A SkyGo launcher and controller, which can be launched in Kodi via Advanced Launcher.
+A SkyGo launcher and controller for Windows, which can be launched in Kodi via Advanced Launcher.

 To install: